Daily thoughtful practice is so important for a child’s overall progress. This will enable children to profit the most from their music studies.

 There are many ideas to help a child to reach their music goals.
-Practice charts, goal setting, schedule times… Here are a few resources to get the most out of music instruction.
+This includes using practice charts, goal setting, and deciding their daily practice times.
+Here are a few resources to get the most out of music lessons.
 A contract such as the following: Piano Lesson Contract

 Many ideas for practice charts are available.
 Here is one: flower-practice-incentive or